figroll/figroll-cli/README.md

 ```bash
 $ figroll login

 Email: <your email>
 Password: <your password>
 ```

 ### List
-To show a list of all of your sites hosting on Figroll use:
+To show a list of all of your sites hosted on Figroll use:
 ```bash
 $ figroll list
 ```